voulgarakisromanos/PKTforRL/README.md

-# kd-rlfd
-Knowledge distillation in reinforcement learning from demonstrations
+# Knowledge distillation in reinforcement learning from demonstrations